matanbenyamin/imageProcessingProject1/Readme.md

    2. change signals `jpeg` file path with your file path
    3. run code

+# Notes & Limitations
+1. Since minimal scale is 0.25, maximal shift should be less than 0.25 * signal length
 ### created by : Matan B. and Zeev K.